 2. Encourage them to start writing

 This might not apply to younger toddlers because all they know at this point is to scribble.
-However when writing isn’t possible, drawing/painting is.
+However, when writing isn’t possible, drawing/painting is.
 This way, you are building their mental health as you encourage them to express their mood or emotions daily.

 3. Create talk sessions

 Are you a busy mum/dad?
-Is your child the introvert?
+Is your child an introvert?
 This is a perfect time to bond better with your kids.
 A lot of parents are shocked at what their kids go through at a young age when they finally get to talk.
 Bullying, verbal or sexual abuse are very common things that kids face and until they voice out, kids have evolved into knowing how to keep a lot of secrets.

 4. Play monopoly and other games to keep their brains active

 Yes, we know you cannot lock them up all week long with only books and DIY videos, you should also play games with them, play pianos and other board games to help build their brain and keep their minds active.
 Most of these games help them make good decisions in life.
 The monopoly is a good game in achieving this.
 You might want to adopt it.